dangaogit/node-mysql/README.md

 # node-mysql
-A convenient and quick DB operation tool
+A convenient and quick DB operation tool for nodejs